Collaborative Semantic Alignment in Recommendation Systems: Proposed Method

 To refine item representations, we initially apply MLP, resulting in $\widetilde{\textbf{h}}^{(0)}_i = \text{MLP}(\textbf{h}^{(0)}_i)$, where $\widetilde{\textbf{h}}^{(0)}_i$ denotes the transformed item representations.
 Subsequently, we compute the convoluted user and item representations as follows:

 The alignment loss employed in item representation learning mirrors the one used in user representation learning but utilizes the transformed item representation $\widetilde{\textbf{h}}_i$.
-The alignment loss in the User Tutoring Phase is formulated as follows:
+The alignment loss in the collaborative refining phase is formulated as follows:

 where $\text{freeze}(\textbf{h}_u)$ is the frozen user embedding to force the training on the item.
 In addition to the alignment loss, we introduce a uniformity loss for items to prevent over-concentration and ensure a well-distributed representation space.
 This uniformity loss encourages item representations to maintain suitable distances from each other, thereby promoting diversity in the recommendation process.
 The uniformity loss for items is defined as follows: